La-Nique/Syllabus/README.md

 This term we will be using [Piazza](http://piazza.com/hunter.cuny) for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.
 Rather than emailing questions to me, I encourage you to post your questions on Piazza.
 If you have any problems or feedback for the developers, please [email them](mailto:team@piazza.com).

-Find our class page [here](http://piazza.com/hunter.cuny/spring2017/csci40500/home).
+Find our class page [here](http://piazza.com/hunter.cuny/fall2018/csci40500/home).

 ## Email

 Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
 Please post all class-related discussion on Piazza.
 Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

+## Bulletin Board

+You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly, since all class material will be posted there.
+Please make sure you have configured Bb to use your *CUNY email address*.
+You are responsible for any email the instructors might send there.

 ## Computer Science Facilities & Labs